 USHJA President Mary Babick answered questions pertaining to the recent suicide of equestrian Rob Gage and the possible unintended consequences of SafeSport.
-Babick spoke with TPH Senior Editor and USHJA Board of Directors member Sissy Wickes about the tragedy.
+Babick spoke with USHJA Board of Directors member Sissy Wickes about the tragedy.

 Note: The US Center for SafeSport is an independent nonprofit committed to ending all forms of abuse in sport.
 US Equestrian members and participants have a mandatory duty to report suspected sexual misconduct to the U.S. Center for SafeSport.
 SafeSport training is mandated by the National Governing Bodies of all US Olympic sports such as showjumping.
 USHJA is an affiliate of USEF and therefore must comply with SafeSport protocol as an amateur sports organization and an Olympic sport affiliate.

 The Plaid Horse: Mary, thank you for taking the time to speak with me.
 I know that my phone has been very busy since the news of Rob’s death, so I can only imagine what yours has been like.
 Tell me what your first reaction was upon learning of Rob Gage’s suicide.